andreyvital/react-native-android-sms-listener/README.md

 ```

 ##### Example of using it for verification purposes:
+...and if in your sign up process you have the phone number verification step which is done by sending a code via SMS to the specified phone, you might want to verify it automatically when the user receive it &mdash; pretty much like what Telegram or WhatsApp does:

 ```JS
 let subscription = SmsListener.addListener(message => {
   let verificationCodeRegex = /Your verification code: ([\d]{6})/